A walkthrough of how AngelTrack's templates work for each type of document and signature, how you can customize them.

 There are many places in AngelTrack where blocks of legal text appear.
 These text blocks are called "Document Templates", and you can edit their content.

-In the Preferences page, the Document Templates item lists all templates available for editing.
+On the Settings page, the Document Templates item lists all templates available for editing.
 Their filenames are self-explanatory.
 Click a filename to bring up the editor to view the content and make changes.

-Your AngelTrack cloud server has pre-installed text for each template.
+Your AngelTrack cloud server has pre-installed text for each document template, including the fourteen basic PCR signature forms.

-These templates are not a substitute for legal documents nor are they legal advice.
-They are simply templates.
-Your legal team must review the texts, so as to verify they are consistent with the particular state and local regulations that apply to your operation, and also up to your own standards.
+These pre-installed texts are not a substitute for legal documents nor are they legal advice.
+They are starter texts.
+Your legal team must review the texts, so as to verify they are consistent with the particular state and local regulations that apply to your operation, and also meet your own documentation standards.

 Built-in Spanish translations